danielo515/rest-cense-bootstrap/README.md

 For starting from scratch and bootstraping everything execute the script `bootstrap.sh` .
 This is the sequence the script will follow:

-1. It will generate the required MongoDB docker image
+1. It will generate the required MongoDB docker image.
+This step also populates the database with some test data (please check [Test data](#Test data) )
 1. It will generate the required application docker image
 1. Starts the database in a mongo container.
-This step also populates the database with some test data (please check [Test data](#test-data) )
 1. Spawns two application instances in two docker containers linked with the mongodb container

 ## Start an application instance

 Once you have a MongoDB container running execute `app_spawn.sh` to spawn a new instance of the application linked with the mongo container.
-It is a good idea to provide a port number to the script in the first execution.
+It is a **good idea** to provide a port number to the script in the first execution.
 Consecutive executions without port number will use consecutive port numbers, so:

 ```shell